 Also in this post, I’ve included some of my smoothie making tips as well as options for dairy-free milk.
 Enjoy – and let me know what spice is your favorite!

 Cardamom is my favorite spice.
 I use it in everything sweet and savory.
 It has a warm, floral-like flavor and is very aromatic.
-I always buy cardamom pods and remove the seeds myself, because the powdered cardamom that you get in stores just isn’t as flavorful.
+I try to buy cardamom pods and remove the seeds myself – it’s more flavorful than powdered cardamom.

 Make: Spinach Cardamom Smoothie or Creamy Cashew Cardamom Smoothie